UltraEngine/Documentation/CPP_Entity_SetPosition.md

 ## Remarks
 An entity can be positioned in local or global coordinates.
 Local coordinates are relative to the entity parent's space.
 If the entity does not have a parent, local and global coordinates are the same.

 The engine uses a left-handed coordinate system.
-The X axis points right, the Y axis points up, and the Z axis points forward.
+The X axis points to the right, the Y axis points up, and the Z axis points forward.

 ## Example
 ```cpp